atc1441/ATC_MiThermometer/README.md

 Because of the OTA dual bank update method a firmware can be maximum 256kB in size.

+### Advertising format of the custom firmware:
+The custom firmware sends every minute an update of advertising data on the UUID 0x181A with the Tempereature, Humidity and Battery data.

+The format is like this:
+Byte 5-10 mac in correct order
+Byte 11-12 Temperature in uint16
+Byte 13 Humidity in percent
+Byte 14 Battery in percent
+Byte 15 frame packet counter
+0x0e, 0x16, 0x1a, 0x18, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0xaa, 0xaa, 0xbb, 0xcc, 0xff

 #### Many thanks to:

 @danielkucera https://github.com/danielkucera/mi-standardauth/blob/master/provision.py